 Hepatitis A virus replicates in the liver and is passed in the stool (feces).

 It is primarily spread person-to-person by the fecal-oral route - when someone unknowingly swallows small, even microscopic, amounts of stool from an infected person.
-This can happen when someone puts food, drink, or objects into their mouth that have been contaminated with the virus.
-This can also happen when someone has close contact with an infected person such as having sex, including oral or anal sex, taking care of someone who is ill or sharing drugs, including injection and non-injection drugs.
+This can happen when someone puts food, drink, or objects in their mouth that has been contaminated with the virus.
+This can also happen when someone has close contact with an infected person such as by having sex, including oral or anal sex, taking care of someone who is ill, or sharing drugs, including injection and non-injection drugs.

 How long does the virus live outside the body?